Kia’s Blog

 Building a 500K req/s IP Geolocation Service: Radix Trees, .NET 10, and the Pursuit of Sub-5ms Latency

-Story behind this blog post A couple of months ago, a friend of mine approached with with a challenging problem: build a service that can identify Iranian ISPs from IP addresses at extreme scale.
-The requirements were brutal: Around 500,000 requests per second with P99 latency under 5 milliseconds.
-As a reference for the data load, Iran has about 10,000,000 (Ten Million) IPs allocated across roughly 50,000 CIDR ranges and the system was gonna be in the hot path of a veryu high-load environment. ...
+Story behind this blog post A couple of months ago, a friend of mine approached me with a challenging problem: building a service that can identify Iranian ISPs from IP addresses at an extreme scale.
+The requirements were brutal: around 500,000 requests per second with a P99 latency of under 5 milliseconds.
+As a reference for the data load, Iran has about 10,000,000 (Ten Million) IPs allocated across roughly 50,000 CIDR ranges, and the system was gonna be in the hot path of a very high-load environment. ...

 December 30, 2025 · 11 min · Kia Raad